Poisson Structures on Moduli Spaces of Higgs Bundles over Stacky Curves: Lie Algebroids and Poisson Structures

 \section{Lie Algebroids and Poisson Structures}

 The principal method by which we shall obtain Poisson structures on our moduli spaces of interest is via the duals of Lie algebroids.
-Poisson structures are usually defined on a projective scheme.
-Nonetheless, Poisson structures over stacks were first conceived in the dissertation of J. Waldron \cite{Wal}.
-In \S 4.1, we shall review the definitions and some properties of Lie algebroids and Poisson structures over projective schemes and stacks; we refer to \cite[\S 7.2]{Wal} for a complete overview.
-In \S 4.2 and \S 4.3, we prove the main theorems of this section that the moduli spaces $\mathcal{M}_H(\mathcal{X},\alpha)$ and $\mathcal{M}_H(\mathcal{X},G,\alpha)$ have a Poisson structure (Theorems \ref {404} and \ref{405}).
-In \S 4.4, we consider the moduli problem $\widetilde{\mathcal{M}}_H(\mathcal{X},\alpha)$, which is a stack.
-As an application of Theorem 4.4, we next show that the moduli problem also has a Poisson structure.
+Poisson structures are usually defined on smooth varieties.
+Nonetheless, Poisson structures on stacks were first conceived in the dissertation of Waldron \cite{Wal}.
+Although the author only considers differential stacks in \cite{Wal}, the approach can be carried over to the algebraic setting naturally.
+In \S 4.1, we shall review the definitions and some properties of Lie algebroids and Poisson structures on smooth varieties, as well as on stacks; we refer to \cite[\S 7.2]{Wal} and \cite[\S 1]{Kaledin} for a complete overview.
+In \S 4.2 and \S 4.3, we prove the main theorems of this section that the moduli spaces $\mathcal{M}_H(\mathcal{X},\alpha)$ and $\mathcal{M}_H(\mathcal{X},G,\alpha)$ admit a Poisson structure (Theorems \ref {404} and \ref{405}).
+In \S 4.4, we consider the stack $\widetilde{\mathcal{M}}_H(\mathcal{X},\alpha)$ of Higgs bundles on $\mathcal{X}$ by abuse of notation.
+As an application of Theorem \ref{404}, we next show that $\widetilde{\mathcal{M}}_H(\mathcal{X},\alpha)$ also admits a Poisson structure.